pobocks/archivesspace_jsonmodel_converter/README.md

 After installation, the tool should be available as `ajc`, running `ajc` will emit a help page describing any extant subcommands.

+## Configuration

+AJC is configured via a YAML file.
+Some values are hardcoded as defaults and can be omitted - currently, this is limited to an `asnake_config` key containing values for the default admin account of a local ASpace instance.

+By default, AJC looks for a `.archivesspace_jsonmodel_converter.yml` in the user's home directory.
+A different file location can be specified via the AJC_CONFIG_FILE variable, or by providing a path to the `ajc` commend via the `--config-file` option.

 ## Conversion of Access DB to postgresql DB

 For various reasons, it's more convenient to move the data from access to another data format before trying to convert it to ASpace JSONModel objects.
 For this example, we will convert the data to a postgresql-compatible SQL file.
 Additionally, we will deal with some issues specific to the Fort Lewis DB but that will commonly occur when converting data from MDB format.